Awakad/Final-Project-/README.md

 Deng - handled the project repository and maintained it for the whole week.

-Callistus - handled data cleaning and machine learning portion, we will run a regression model.
+Callistus - handled data cleaning and machine learning portion, we will run a Random Forest Neural Network model.
 The dataset will first be preprocessed to be used in our models.

 Carter - Contributed in finding a situatable project topic.